Max Domi: Professional

-Arizona Coyotes
+Arizona Coyotes (2015–2018)

 At the 2013 NHL Entry Draft, Domi was selected 12th overall by the Phoenix Coyotes.
 His father, Tie, had previously played for the franchise when it was known as the Winnipeg Jets (the team would move to Phoenix in 1996).
 On July 14, 2013, Domi signed a three-year, entry-level contract with Phoenix.

 Coyotes' general manager Don Maloney confirmed fan speculation by saying he acquired prospect Anthony Duclair from the New York Rangers in the hopes he would develop line chemistry with Domi.
 This was due to the fact that during the 2015 World Junior Ice Hockey Championship both Duclair and Domi showed visible chemistry and were key components in leading team Canada to gold.

 In his first NHL season, Domi developed instant line chemistry with Duclair, earning the duo the nickname "The Killer D's".
 Domi scored his first career assist and goal in his NHL debut against the Los Angeles Kings on October 9, 2015, against Jonathan Quick.
 On January 12, 2016, Domi recorded his first career NHL hat trick against the Edmonton Oilers.
 Two of his goals came on the power play, and defenceman Oliver Ekman-Larsson assisted on all three goals.

-Montreal Canadiens
+Montreal Canadiens (2018–2020)

 On June 15, 2018, Domi was traded to the Montreal Canadiens in exchange for Alex Galchenyuk.
 The following day, Domi signed a two-year, $6.3 million contract extension with Montreal.
 In a preseason game against the Florida Panthers on September 19, Domi sucker punched Panthers defenceman Aaron Ekblad, resulting in Domi's suspension for the remainder of the preseason.

 On October 3, 2018, Domi recorded two assists in the season opener as the Canadiens lost 3–2 in overtime to the Toronto Maple Leafs.
 On October 17, Domi scored his first goal for Montreal in a 3–2 victory over the St. Louis Blues.
-He ended the 2018–19 season with 72 points, making him the first player since Tomáš Plekanec in 2009–10 to score 70 points or more in a single season for the Canadiens.
+He ended the 2018–19 season with 72 points while spending the bulk of the season on the teams second line with Andrew Shaw and Tomáš Tatar.
+His 72 points made him the first player since Tomáš Plekanec in 2009–10 to score 70 points or more in a single season for the Canadiens.

-Columbus Blue Jackets
+Columbus Blue Jackets (2020–2022)

-On October 6, 2020, Domi and a third-round pick in the 2020 NHL Entry Draft were traded to the Columbus Blue Jackets in exchange for forward Josh Anderson.
-On October 7, Domi signed a two-year, $10.6 million contract extension with the Blue Jackets.
+As a restricted free agent, Domi and a third-round pick in the 2020 NHL Entry Draft were traded by Montreal to the Columbus Blue Jackets in exchange for forward Josh Anderson on October 6, 2020.
+On October 7, Domi signed a two-year, $10.6 million contract with the Blue Jackets.